 - Your less important customers might receive mailshots by post or email.

-6.3 Get to know the purchasing cycles of your customers.
+6.3 Get to know the purchasing cycles of

 - For example, customers whose new budgets start in April may plan the budget the previous October, so you would need to approach them before then.